exonum/exonum-doc/src/get-started/create-service.md

   and the configuration we have specified earlier
 3. Run the created node

-The demo can now be executed with the `cargo run --example demo` command.
+The demo blockchain can now be executed with the `cargo run --example demo` command.

-## Interact With Demo
+## Interact With Blockchain

 ### Send Transactions via REST API

-Let’s send some transactions to our demo.
+Let’s send some transactions to our demo blockchain.

 #### Create the First Wallet